Do you have a jar or box full of buttons that you've accumulated over the years? Well, now's the time to put them to

 - Magnets: Buy magnets at the craft store or remove them from old fridge magnets you no longer want.
 Glue buttons on the front.

-- Bookmarks: Glue buttons on the closed end of large plastic paper clips and you them to hold our spot in books.
+- Bookmarks: Glue buttons on the closed end of large plastic paper clips and use them to hold your spot in books.

 - Thumbtacks: Pretty up flat-headed pushpins by gluing buttons on the face.
 It also gives you more room to grip the tack, and super glue works best.

 Tip: Add a little extra pizzazz to your button craft and find another use for scrap fabric by wrapping buttons in fabric or wrapping paper before gluing them on.
 Use felt or quilting material underneath to give them some padding.

 02 of 09